lemieux-lab/BamQuery/docs/source/examples.rst

 **2. Output**
 -------------

-BamQuery will create a new directory called **output** in the same directory as the input folder.
+BamQuery creates an **output** directory in the same path as the input folder.

-This directory will contain 4 folders and the main outputs are organized as follows:
+This directory contains 4 folders and the main results are organized as follows:

 .. code::